WladimirLivolis/BBCap/README.md

 *Confidence* and *risk* params can be used to find the minimum sample size (# trains).

 You may want to consider using verbose parameter (*-v*) for debugging purposes.

+We also provide optional parameters for setting locomotive packet size (--locomotive-size), group 1 car size (--bigger-car-size), group 2 car size (--smaller-car-size), and caboose packet size (--caboose-size).

+There are also an optional parameter for specifying the maximum number of hops (--max-hops) and another optional parameter for defining the timeout (--timeout) for listening sockets.

 **Notice you must provide root credentials as we are dealing with ICMP packets.**